Erdős conjecture on arithmetic progressions

 then A contains arithmetic progressions of any given length, meaning that for every positive integer k there are an integer a and a non-zero integer c such that $\{a,a{+}c,a{+}2c,\ldots,a{+}kc\}\subset A$.

 History

-In 1936, Erdős and Turán made the weaker conjecture that any set of integers with positive natural density contains infinitely many 3 term arithmetic progressions.
+In 1936, Erdős and Turán made the weaker conjecture that any set of integers with positive natural density contains infinitely many three-term arithmetic progressions.
 This was proven by Klaus Roth in 1952, and generalized to arbitrarily long arithmetic progressions by Szemerédi in 1975 in what is now known as Szemerédi's theorem.

 In a 1976 talk titled "To the memory of my lifelong friend and collaborator Paul Turán," Paul Erdős offered a prize of US$3000 for a proof of this conjecture.
-As of 2008 the problem is worth US$5000.
+In 1996 he raised the prize to US$5000.

 Progress and related results

 Erdős' conjecture on arithmetic progressions can be viewed as a stronger version of Szemerédi's theorem.
 Because the sum of the reciprocals of the primes diverges, the Green–Tao theorem on arithmetic progressions is a special case of the conjecture.